Thomas Boyd, 1st Earl of Arran1

 3. [S6] Cokayne, and others, The Complete Peerage, volume I, page 220.

-Margaret Boyd was born before 1468.2 She was the daughter of Thomas Boyd, 1st Earl of Arran and Mary Stewart, Princess of Scotland.1 She married, firstly, Alexander Forbes, 4th Lord Forbes, son of William Forbes, 3rd Lord Forbes and Lady Christian Gordon, before 1488.1 She married, secondly, Sir David Kennedy, 1st Earl of Cassillis, son of John Kennedy, 2nd Lord Kennedy and Elizabeth Montgomerie, on 9 August 1509, by dispensation.3 She died after 1516 without issue.2
+Lady Margaret Boyd was born between 1468 and 1473.2,3 She was the daughter of Thomas Boyd, 1st Earl of Arran and Mary Stewart, Princess of Scotland.1 She married, firstly, Alexander Forbes, 4th Lord Forbes, son of William Forbes, 3rd Lord Forbes and Lady Christian Gordon, before 1488.1 She married, secondly, David Kennedy, 1st Earl of Cassillis, son of John Kennedy, 2nd Lord Kennedy and Elizabeth Montgomerie, on 9 August 1509, by dispensation.4 She died after 9 February 1515/16 without issue.2,3

-As a result of her marriage, Margaret Boyd was styled as Lady Kennedy on 9 August 1509.
 From 9 August 1509, her married name became Kennedy.
-As a result of her marriage, Margaret Boyd was styled as Countess of Cassillis on 23 October 1509.
+After her marriage, Lady Margaret Boyd was styled as Baroness Kennedy on 9 August 1509.
+After her marriage, Lady Margaret Boyd was styled as Countess of Cassillis on 23 October 1509.

 Citations